ThomasBelk/RealFacialExpressionsMod/README.md

-## Mirror your facial expressions to your character in real time!
+## Companion App (Optional for Gameplay, Necessary for Facial Expressions)

-Real Facial Animations uses a companion app to track your facial expressions through your webcam and transmit them to the game in real time.
+**Real Facial Expressions uses a companion app to track your facial expressions in real time.**

+**With the companion app:** Facial expressions are mirrored on your character using your webcam.

+**Without the companion app:** You can still play the game normally, but facial animations will not be mirrored.
+Instead, the default Hytale idle animations will play.

+Download the companion app here: [Real Facial Expressions Companion App](https://github.com/ThomasBelk/FacialExpressionsCompanion/releases/latest)

-**Note: The plugin only transmits facial blendshape data.
-No video or image data ever leaves your PC.**
+**Note: The plugin only transmits facial blendshape data and a derived eye look direction.
+No other video or image data ever leaves your PC.**

 ## Disclaimers
 - Real Facial Expressions is in early access and, therefore, is not currently recommended for large servers.